nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

  MULT <integer mult default 1>
 ```
 Both closed-shell and open-shell systems can be studied using the DFT
 module.
-Specifying the keyword MULT within the DFT directive allows the
+Specifying the keyword `MULT` within the `DFT` directive allows the
 user to define the spin multiplicity of the system.
 The form of the
 input line is as follows;
 ```
   MULT <integer mult default 1>
 ```
-When the keyword MULT is specified, the user can define the integer
+When the keyword `MULT` is specified, the user can define the integer
 variable mult, where mult is equal to the number of alpha electrons
 minus beta electrons, plus 1.

-When MULT is set to a negative number.
-For example, if MULT = -3, a
+When `MULT` is set to a negative number.
+For example, if `MULT = -3`, a
 triplet calculation will be performed with the beta electrons
 preferentially occupied.
-For MULT = 3, the alpha electrons will be
+For `MULT = 3`, the alpha electrons will be
 preferentially occupied.

-The keyword ODFT is unnecessary except in the context of forcing a
+The keyword `ODFT` is unnecessary except in the context of forcing a
 singlet system to be computed as an open shell system (i.e., using a
 spin-unrestricted wavefunction).